codesleeps/Food-Analyzer/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#description-)

-## ➤ Description:
+## ➤ Description: 👀

 A simple food analyzer giving you information of the nutrients of the food image chosen, then you get a choice of similar foods with recipes so you can make your own creation from the recipe website.
+App is mobile responsive tested on different screen sizes.

 The spoonacular food API offers a food-specific model specifically trained on our test dataset.
 The final dataset is 50 classes with a total of 15,742 images (4.4 GB in size).